 When I look at my past failures, I like to use them as starting points: if I learned something from them, it means I haven’t lost everything.
 Likewise, when I make a mistake, I lose only if I also lose the lesson from that mistake.

 “Failure is simply the opportunity to begin again, this time more intelligently.”

 3. The fear of criticism

 Criticism is welcome when it can be used and is intended for the purpose of improvement.
-I don’t want to dwell on the difference between criticism and feedback here.
-I just want to say that, from my experience, as soon as criticism ceases, it means that I did something very bad… and this is precisely the time when I need criticism the most!
-A successful man is one who has built himself also using the stones which had been thrown at him.
-(Excessive) sensitivity does not belong with the desire to learn, because if I want to learn, then it is good to put sensitivity aside.
+I don’t want to dwell on the difference between criticism and feedback.
+I just want to say that, from my experience, as soon as criticism ceases, it means that I did something terrible… and this is precisely the time when I need criticism the most!
+A successful man has also built himself using the stones thrown at him.
+(Excessive) sensitivity does not belong with the desire to learn because if I want to know, it is good to put sensitivity aside.
 Of course, I’m not saying that I have to accept to become the runt of the litter to be accepted or to learn.
 I wrote another useful article on negative feedback.

 Romanians are very much into criticizing and observing the problems of others.
 However, when it comes to criticizing oneself or bearing another person’s criticisms, one can find that one feels more lenient with one’s misery than with the misery of others.
 As for fear, I have come to the conclusion that I have to get used to it in life; it is not like it will ever end, even if I have courage.